 Don’t go in hoping for quick results, end up getting disappointed, and then scrap the entire project.
 You need to give it time in order to get the best results.

-What are the best practices for building and using a Voice of the Customer program?
+Best practices for building and using a VoC program

 That’s where it all starts.
 Decide what you expect to get out of the program, what you hope to use the data gathered for, and what results you would like to see after using the data.